Absence Seizure -

 Inflammation of the membranes of the brain and spinal cord caused by a bacteria or virus.

 Also known as Hypnovel.
-It is a short acting medication (benzodiazepine) used in the management of acute or prolonged seizures outside the hospital setting.
+It is a short acting medication (benzodiazepine) used in the management of seizure emergencies outside the hospital setting.
+It is also a sedative used in minor procedures.

 Taking only one medication.